Require end-to-end encryption for sensitive Teams meetings

 Select the policy you want to update.

-Set End-to-end meeting encryption, to Not enabled, but users can override.
+Set End-to-end meeting encryption, to Off, but organizers and co-organizers can turn them on.